-Whether installing fire-rated panels due to personal safety concerns or because of adherence to the specific building codes and jurisdiction in which you live, is important to know something about the various aspects of fire retardant treated (FRT) wood and its benefits.
+Whether installing fire rated wood panels due to personal safety concerns or because of adherence to the specific building codes and jurisdiction in which you live, is important to know something about the various aspects of fire retardant treated (FRT) wood and its benefits.
 Fire retardant treating is available for both plywood and for building lumber, which together comprise the majority of the structural wood elements for most buildings.
 The sections below will describe the types of FRT wood available, how they are made, and their various uses.

 Creation of FRT Wood